Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## Enable deferred updates

 1. Delete the existing CO2 monitor application on your Azure Sphere.
-From the command prompt, run.
+From the command prompt, run:

     ```powershell
     azsphere device sideload delete
     ```

 1. Restart your device.
-From the command prompt, run.
+From the command prompt, run:

     ```powershell
     azsphere device restart
     ```

 1. Create an Azure Sphere Product.
-From the command prompt, run.
+From the command prompt, run:

     ```powershell
     azsphere product create --name CO2Monitor
     ```

 1. Move your device to the Field Test group.
-From the command prompt, run.
+From the command prompt, run:

     ```powershell
     azsphere device update --device-group "CO2Monitor/Field Test"